Webinar Replay: VETS Volunteer Perspectives on Community-Led Climate and Ecosystem Solutions

 Harold is a lifelong advocate for sustainable agriculture, with over 35 years of experience in soil and water conservation, program management, and environmental policy.
 He spent his career at the Ontario Soil and Crop Improvement Association, where he helped lead the development of the Environmental Farm Plan (EFP)—a farmer-led education program now recognized across Canada and internationally.
 Harold has contributed to sustainable agriculture initiatives in Latin America and Australia, and is the author of The Soil Fixers, a published history of conservation leadership in Ontario.
 Most recently, Harold served as a VETS volunteer in Cambodia, where he worked with VWB's local partner, Agronomes et Vétérinaires Sans Frontières (AVSF), to support regenerative farming techniques that restore soil health and improve food security.

-In this webinar, Harold will share how AVSF and the Preah Vihear Meanchey Union of Agriculture Cooperative (PMUAC) are restoring degraded farmland in northern Cambodia using low-cost, regenerative techniques.
-He will also reflect on how farmer-led solutions like soil pH testing and cover cropping are improving food security and soil health—and what lessons Canadian agriculture can take from these grassroots approaches.
+In this webinar, Harold shared how AVSF and the Preah Vihear Meanchey Union of Agriculture Cooperative (PMUAC) are restoring degraded farmland in northern Cambodia using low-cost, regenerative techniques.
+He also reflected on how farmer-led solutions like soil pH testing and cover cropping are improving food security and soil health—and what lessons Canadian agriculture can take from these grassroots approaches.

 Donald Hilborn (P.Eng.)